-- B. The District believes that standards for student behavior must be set cooperatively through interaction among the students, parents/legal guardians, staff, and community members producing an atmosphere that encourages students to grow in self-discipline.
-The development of this atmosphere requires respect for self and others, as well as for District and community property on the part of students, staff, and community members.
-Because students learn by example, school administrators, faculty, staff, and volunteers will demonstrate appropriate behavior, treat others with civility and respect, and refuse to tolerate bullying or harassment. - C. Refer to the Code of Conduct for specific behavior expectations. - 4.
-Consequences - A. Committing an act of bullying or harassment - 1.
-Concluding whether a particular action or incident constitutes a violation of this policy requires a determination based on all of the facts surrounding circumstances followed the and bv determination of disciplinary sanctions appropriate the perpetrators position within the district.
+- A. Committing an act of bullying or harassment - Concluding whether a particular action or incident constitutes a violation of this policy requires a determination based on all of the facts and surrounding circumstances followed by the determination of disciplinary sanctions appropriate the perpetrators position within the district.
 The physical location or time of access of a computer-related incident cannot be raised as a defense in any disciplinary action. - 2.
-Consequences and appropriate remedial interventions for students who commit acts of bullying or harassment may range from positive behavioral interventions up to and including suspension or expulsion, as outlined in the Code of Student Conduct. - 3.
-Consequences and appropriate remedial interventions for a school employee, found to have committed an act of bullying or harassment, shall be determined in accordance with District policies, procedures, and agreements.
+Consequences and appropriate remedial interventions for students who commit acts of bullying or harassment may range from positive behavioral interventions up to and including suspension or expulsion, as outlined in the Code of Student Conduct. - Consequences and appropriate remedial interventions for a school employee, found to have committed an act of bullying or harassment, shall be determined in accordance with District policies, procedures, and agreements.
 Additionally, egregious acts of harassment by certified educators may result in a sanction against an educator's state issued certificate. - 4.
-Consequences and appropriate remedial action for a visitor or volunteer, found to have committed an act of bullying or harassment, shall be determined by the school or district administrator after consideration of the nature and circumstances of the act, including reports to Professional Standards and/or appropriate law enforcement officials. - B. Wrongful and intentional accusation of an act of bullying or harassment - 1.
-Consequences and appropriate remedial interventions for a student, found to have wrongfully and intentionally accused another as a means of bullying or harassment, range from positive behavioral interventions up to and including suspension or expulsion, as outlined in the Code of Student Conduct.
+Consequences and appropriate remedial action for a visitor or volunteer, found to have committed an act of bullying or harassment, shall be determined by the school or district administrator after consideration of the nature and circumstances of the act, including reports to Professional Standards and/or appropriate law enforcement officials. - B. Wrongful and intentional accusation of an act of bullying or harassment - Consequences and appropriate remedial interventions for a student, found to have wrongfully and intentionally accused another as a means of bullying or harassment, range from positive behavioral interventions up to and including suspension or expulsion, as outlined in the Code of Student Conduct.